wangsiping97/FastGEMV/method_and_result.md

 ### P threads per dot product

-Instead of having one thread to produce 1 component of the result vector by computing the dot product between each row of the matrix and the vector, we had `p` threads to be responsible for one row, and each thread is responsible for `size / p` elements both in the matrix and in the vector.
+Rather than assigning a single thread to compute each component of the result vector, we propose an optimization technique using `p` threads per dot product.
+In this approach, each thread is responsible for processing `size / p` elements in both the matrix and the vector, while `p` threads collectively handle the computation for a single row.

-This is the big picture of our algorithm:
+The following diagram provides an overview of our algorithm:

 ![1](./pics/1.png)

 As shown in the above image, in each row, `p` threads (here `p`=8) compute one section of the dot product, and then the partial results are added together to obtain one value of `result[i]`.

-Hence, the problem can be divided into 2 parts:
+Consequently, the problem can be divided into two key aspects:

-- How to optimize the computation time of generating the partial result in a single thread?
+- Optimizing the computation time of generating partial results within an individual thread.
-- How to optimize the addition of each partial results in the same row?
+- Enhancing the efficiency of aggregating the partial results from multiple threads within the same row.

-### Vectorization

-#### fp16

-#### Quantized int8

-#### Quantized int4

-### Reduce sum
+### Optimize partial result aggregation: reduction sum

-When adding partial results computed by each thread, instead of summing up the values one by one, we applied similar ideas to CUTLASS's [warp and block reduction](https://github.com/NVIDIA/cutlass/blob/main/tools/util/include/cutlass/util/device_utils.h).
+When aggregating the partial results computed by each thread, instead of summing up the values one by one, we applied similar ideas to CUTLASS's [warp and block reduction](https://github.com/NVIDIA/cutlass/blob/main/tools/util/include/cutlass/util/device_utils.h).
 Specifically, we have a self-implemented `warpReduceSum()` like this:

 ```c++
 __device__ __forceinline__ float warpReduceSum(float sum,